petejb88/hyde/research.md

 Current objects of study include: equivariant operads, dendroidal sets, model categories, and structured ring spectra.

 Recent and ongoing work includes:
+* extending Gamma-homology and related obstruction theory to the equivariant setting
 * investigating topological and spectral commutative monoids up to homotopy in the equivariant setting
 * exploring the impact of this structure on cohomology theories, and computing examples (by hand and using Macaulay2)
 * developing and comparing several models for the homotopy theory of equivariant operads